Photos by Paul Baker, Stadium Journey

 Neighborhood 3

 Central Connecticut State University is located in a residential neighborhood on the northeastern edge of New Britain, a suburban city of 73,000 people located 12 miles from Hartford, Connecticut.
 Arute Field is located on the eastern edge of campus, directly off Route 9.
-All Central Connecticut’s athletic facilities, including the CCSU Baseball Field and the William H. Detrick Gymnasium are located nearby.
+All of Central Connecticut’s athletic facilities, including the CCSU Baseball Field and the William H. Detrick Gymnasium, are located nearby.

 For a twist on a traditional American dish, visit Ted’s Restaurant in nearby Meriden.
-Their method of cooking hamburgers in steam trays is unique to central Connecticut, and Ted’s has been featured on several travel shows such as Man vs. Food and Diners, Drive-Ins and Dives.
+Their method of cooking hamburgers in steam trays is unique to central Connecticut, and Ted’s has been featured on several travel shows such as Man vs. Food and Diners, Drive-Ins, and Dives.

-Fans 4
+Fans 3

 Access 4